George Borg Olivier: Road to Independence

-From his London hotel on 20 August 1962, Borg Olivier addressed to the secretary of state for the colonies a formal and urgent request for Malta's independence.
-The main British concern was of course defence, but also security.
+From his London hotel on 20 August 1962, Borg Olivier addressed to the Secretary of State for the colonies a formal and urgent request for Malta's independence.
+The main British concern was, of course, defence, but also security.
 The violence of 1958 and subsequent events, including manifestations of support for 'neutrality and non-alignment', had rather dented regard for Mintoff and his party generally, not only among the British Conservative Party.
 The Malta Labour Party tended to be perceived now as departing from or sidelining the Western camp.
 It was the Nationalists under Borg Olivier who were now seen by the British as the better able to reassure the West, and to offer the best chances for democracy, security, and stability in an independent state.

-After a controversial referendum in May 1964, in which a majority of the votes cast approved the proposed independence constitution, in July a full round of talks with all the five political parties concerned, led by Borg Olivier as prime minister, was held at Marlborough House in London.
+After a controversial referendum in May 1964, in which a majority of the votes cast approved the proposed independence constitution, in July, a full round of talks with all five political parties concerned, led by Borg Olivier as prime minister, was held at Marlborough House in London.
 The minority view against immediate independence was dismissed.
 The majority view was hindered by disagreements as to constitutional form, mainly concerning civil and secular entitlements against traditional Roman Catholic presumptions and fears, but one of Mintoff's six points also endorsed the potential justification of violence.
 The MLP also seemed unenthusiastic about Malta's staying in the Commonwealth, or retaining the George Cross in the national colours.

 On 13 July 1963, Borg Olivier headed a Government delegation for the Malta Independence Conference at the end of which it was announced that Malta would become independent.
 On 25 January 1964, Borg Olivier was made a Knight Grand Cross of the Order of St. Sylvester, Pope, by Pope Paul VI.
 After having had a series of talks with the British Government and after preparing a Constitution for an independent Malta, which was endorsed by Parliament and approved by the people in a referendum held in February 1964, Borg Olivier set 21 September as Malta's Independence Day.
 Independence was part of a package which included retaining British defence facilities for ten years and financial aid to the tune of £51 million.
 NATO's Mediterranean branch headquarters, just outside Valletta, was also retained, ensuring that Malta would remain in the Western sphere of influence, while British and NATO forces would continue to benefit from the islands' strategic location.